schuyler4/Multimeter/readme.md

 <h3>Calibration</h3>
 <p>
 Calibration is relative to my Fluke 101 Multimeter.
-I know that there is probably for some technical problems with this, as the Fluke 101 does not have more digits than this meter, nor is it substantially more accurate, at least in voltage mode.
+I know that there is probably some technical problems with this, as the Fluke 101 does not have more digits than this meter, nor is it substantially more accurate, at least in voltage mode.
 However, I don't have a really nice bench top meter, so it